asajeffrey/ecmascript_sharedmem/memmodel/README.md

 * a *write event* is an event *e* where λ(*e*) is a write action,
 * an *atomic event* is an event *e* where λ(*e*) is an atomic action. ∎

-Note that the host language has a lot of freedom in defining data dependency.
+Note that the host language implementation has a lot of freedom in defining data dependency.
 [We will put some sanity conditions on ─dd→ to ensure SC-DRF, which will look a lot like non-interference.]